 Structural Tmin is the minimum thickness that is required for the basic structural stability of the equipment considering dead load, fluid weight, insulation weight, support design, wind load, seismic consideration, etc. As shown in the diagram, depending on whether it is Case-1 or Case-2, this will serve (or not) as the third Tmin stage respectively for the asset’s remaining life calculation.

 FFS Tmin is the minimum thickness as a result of fitness for service calculations.
 These calculations are carried out by plant inspection and engineering specialists as per Level 1, Level 2 or Level 3 methodologies as described in API 579, and also includes a Future Corrosion Allowance (FCA).
 This is the fourth or last Tmin stage, and the final resort to continue plant operations until the time of acceptable repair or replacement.
 This can be considered as the high critical alert zone from the purview of health monitoring & reporting, and the thickness is usually monitored with special attention at close intervals for the purposes of safe operations after reaching the third Tmin stage.

-For those who already use Predix Asset Performance Management (Predix APM), it is time to leverage these concepts using the Tmin Calculator in the thickness monitoring capability of the APM Integrity solution.
-For those who are in search of a new software strategy to improve/implement their mechanical integrity work process, this is yet another reason to consider an asset performance management solution as one the prospective high value propositions.
-Learn more.
+For those who already use Asset Performance Management (APM), it is time to leverage these concepts using the Tmin Calculator in the thickness monitoring capability of APM Integrity.
+For those who are in search of a new software strategy to improve/implement their mechanical integrity work process, this is yet another reason to consider an APM solution as one the prospective high value propositions.